Atreidae/BounShell/README.md

 Paste this again using **Ctrl+V** and BounShell will clean the password out of the clipboard for you.

 ## Known Issues
 High DPI scaling causes issues with the GUI elements for login credentials.
-I'm looking into ways to mediate this
+I'm probably going to re-write the whole gui in WPF
+I've had reports that running **Show-BsGuiElements** in PowerShell instead of the ISE works well.
+(Thanks Sean)

 Pasting too quickly with Modern Auth causes the username to not be pasted.